- Published on

 - Since the input for the model is under

-, we need to parse the event and get that information.
-That's what thelambda_handler
+body, we need to parse the event and get that information.
+That's what thelambda_handlerfunction is doing.

 Now let's modify the Dockerfile to include these changes.